3dSquare/OmaFon/README.md

 ## Internet Connection

 If an internet connection is available, this section can be skipped.
-Some may be lucky in enough to live in a city where there is a Wi-Fi hotspot, or maybe a nice neighbour allows grammy to connect the client to their Wi-Fi access point for a plate of cookies every month.
+Some may be lucky in enough to live in a city where there is a Wi-Fi hotspot, or maybe a nice neighbour allows granny to connect the client to their Wi-Fi access point for a plate of cookies every month.

 In that case, a Wi-Fi adapter should be considered if the computer of choice does not come with an integrated one.